Into the Breach

 While it’s a very different game than FTL, it’s clearly built with the same design philosophy.
 The pixel art is more beautiful than FTL’s, but never extravagant; the UI provides help when it needs to and otherwise gets out of the way; moving your units feels as straightforward as moving the pieces on a chessboard.

-In spite of the absurd premise and cartoonish physics (units can be encased in ice and unfrozen without damage), the game’s tone is mostly somber and dark; even victory is just a brief reprieve in an endless war played out across universes.
+In spite of the absurd premise and cartoonish physics (units can be encased in ice and unfrozen without damage), the game’s tone is mostly somber; even victory is just a brief reprieve in an endless war played out across universes.
 The fun is in solving the puzzles the random number generator throws at you and kicking some serious Vek butt.
 If that kind of turn-based strategy sounds like your cup of tea, you can’t go wrong heading Into the Breach.